 The ‘Central Directorate of Wildlife Preservation‘ and the ‘Wildlife Institute of India‘, Dehradun are the nodal agencies initiating and monitoring the programs and projects concerning wild life in India.

 The National Wildlife Action Plan was launched in 1983 which provides the framework of strategy as well as program for wild life conservation.

 National Parks for wildlife conservation efforts in India

-To really talk about diversity, India is one of the 17 mega diversities in the world and is home to 7.6% of all mammal, 12.6% of bird, 6.2% of reptile, and 6.0% of flowering plant species.
-The country also has some of the most biodiversity regions on the planet and it comprises of four of 35 biodiversity hotspots of the world like the Western Ghats, the Eastern Himalayas, Indo-Burma and Nicobar Islands.
+To really talk about diversity, India is one of the 17 mega diversities in the world and is home to 7.6% of all mammals, 12.6% of birds, 6.2% of reptiles, and 6.0% of flowering plant species.
+The country also has some of the most biodiversity regions on the planet and it comprises four of 35 biodiversity hotspots of the world like the Western Ghats, the Eastern Himalayas, Indo-Burma and Nicobar Islands.
 So far, the country’s wildlife is preserved in 120+ national parks, 515 wildlife sanctuaries, 26 wetlands, and 18 Bio-Reserves, out of which 10 are part of the World Network of Biosphere Reserves.
 Evidently, this large bio diverse land needs protection, and arguably conservation is a mandatory measure.

 Andaman and Nicobar Islands

 - Galathea national park

 - Mount Harriet national park

 - North button island national park